 - Use pulse mode to get out any chunks

 If you’re making a frozen fruit cocktail recipe, you can also use frozen fruit (ensuring it doesn’t have freezer burn).
 Either blend in fruits when completely frozen or let them thaw a bit before use and you can have a slushy tropical drink in minutes while using less ice.

 While classic frozen cocktail recipes usually call for liquor, ice, and some kind of fruit or juice, don’t be intimidated by branching out!
 Margaritas and Piña Coladas are classic, but they aren’t the only frozen alcoholic beverages on the market.
 Try a frozen Daiquiri, for example, and experiment with different fruits to find your perfect flavor.
 Strawberry Daiquiri, anyone?

 If you have ice cream in the fridge (or in the pantry!), think about making a frozen White Russian or espresso martini.
 Or enjoy the classic comfort of a frozen Mudslide!

-A scoop of vanilla can turn a tropical cocktail like a Piña Colada can add an extra touch of sweetness and make it taste more like sherbet than a drink.
-Adding in seasonal ingredients, like fresh peaches, berries, or herbs can also be a way to instantly elevate and customize your own personal frozen cocktail.
+A scoop of vanilla can add a touch of sweetness to tropical cocktails like Piña Coladas, making them taste more like sherbet than a drink.
+Adding in seasonal ingredients, like fresh peaches, berries, or herbs can also be a way to instantly elevate and customize your frozen cocktails.

-Want to enjoy a refreshing frozen cocktail without worrying about being stuck behind a blender all night?
-With ColdSnap™, you can enjoy perfectly blended frozen cocktails in minutes with a fraction of the work.
+Want to enjoy a refreshing frozen cocktail without worrying about stocking ingredients or being stuck behind a blender all night?
+With ColdSnap, you can enjoy perfectly blended frozen cocktails in minutes with zero work.

-Contact us today to learn more about ColdSnap™, a soon-to-be-released rapid freezing appliance that produces single servings of frozen confections and frozen beverages in under 2 minutes.
+Contact us today to learn more about ColdSnap, a soon-to-be-released rapid-freezing appliance that produces single servings of frozen confections and frozen beverages in approximately 2 minutes.
 Or check out our blog for frozen cocktail machine recipes and more.